 While watching Cloverfield, viewers were sitting still in their seats, so their inner ear was telling their body they were motionless.
 But the bumpy camera movements -- and their eyes -- misled them into thinking they were moving around erratically.

 What Is the Treatment for Motion Sickness?

-- If you love cruising but it doesn't love you, choose a center cabin where
+- If you love cruising but it doesn't love you, choose a center cabin where there is less movement.

 - On a boat or ship, stay on the deck and look at the horizon.

 - In an airplane, sit near the wings.